sasankaPiumal/Green-Hospital/README.md

 # HMS_javaSE
-Hospital Management System javaSE application use username as "alan" password as "admin"
+Hospital Management System java swing application use username as "alan" password as "admin"